mahmoud/sedimental/entries/glom_restructured_data.md

 Piping hot JSON into ``glom`` with a cool Python literal spec, with pretty-printed JSON out.
 A great way to process and filter API calls, and explore some data.
-Something genuinely enjoyable, because you know you won't be stuck in this pipe dream.
+Something genuinely enjoyable, because you know you won't be stuck in a pipe dream.

 Everything on the command line ports directly into production-grade Python, complete with better error handling and limitless integration